takomo-io/takomo-docs/docs/upgrade-guide/from-2-to-3.md

 ## Breaking Changes to Stack Configuration Files

 - All CloudFormation template files are processed with Handlebars templating engine regardless the file extension.
 Before, one had to explicitly enable Handlebars processing by using `.hbs` file extension.
+  - You can disable Handlebars processing by setting `dynamic: false` in stack configuration files like so:

+    ```yaml
+    template:
+      filename: <optional path to template file>
+      dynamic: false
+    ```
 - Expose stack tags in CloudFormation template files as an array instead of an object.

 ## Breaking Changes to Hooks